Eoin Murphy (Kilkenny hurler)

-Eoin Murphy (born 6 August 1990) is an Irish hurler who plays for Kilkenny Intermediate Championship club Glenmore and at inter-county level with the Kilkenny senior hurling team.
+Eoin Murphy (born 6 August 1990) is an Irish hurler who plays for Kilkenny Senior Championship club Glenmore and at inter-county level with the Kilkenny senior hurling team.
 He usually lines out as a goalkeeper.
+He is widely considered the best modern goalkeeper in the sport, and one of the best of all time.

 Playing career

 New Ross Vocational College

 Murphy first came to prominence as a Gaelic footballer at New Ross Vocational College.
 It was during his time here that he was selected for the Wexford vocational schools' team.
 Murphy won back-to-back All-Ireland B Championship medals in 2008 and 2009.

 Waterford Institute of Technology

 Murphy studied at the Waterford Institute of Technology and joined the senior hurling team in his second year at the institute.
-On 1 March 2014, he captained the team from centre-back when Waterford IT defeated the Cork Institute of Technology by 0-17 to 0-12 to win the Fitzgibbon Cup.
+On 1 March 2014, he captained the team from centre-back when Waterford IT defeated the Cork Institute of Technology by 0–17 to 0–12 to win the Fitzgibbon Cup.

 Glenmore

 Murphy joined the Glenmore club at a young age and played in all grades at juvenile and underage levels as a dual player before eventually joining the club's top adult teams in both hurling and Gaelic football.

 On 10 October 2009, Murphy lined out at left wing-back when Glenmore faced Muckalee in the Kilkenny Football Championship final.
-He ended the game with a winners' medal following the 2-7 to 0-10 victory.
+He ended the game with a winners' medal following the 2–7 to 0–10 victory.

-On 25 October 2015, Murphy won a Kilkenny Junior Championship medal as part of the Glenmore hurling team that defeated Kilmacow by 1-12 to 2-06 in the final.
+On 25 October 2015, Murphy won a Kilkenny Junior Championship medal as part of the Glenmore hurling team that defeated Kilmacow by 1–12 to 2–06 in the final.
 He was one of the club's top scorers throughout the championship after amassing 6-28.
 On 16 January 2016, Murphy lined out at right wing-forward when Glenmore faced Lusmagh in the Leinster final.
-He top scored with 0-08, including four frees, and ended the game with a winners' medal following the 0-23 to 0-13 defeat of Lusmagh.
+He top scored with 0-08, including four frees, and ended the game with a winners' medal following the 0–23 to 0–13 defeat of Lusmagh.
 Murphy was switched to centre-forward for the All-Ireland final against Eoghan Rua on 7 February 2016.
-He scored a point from play and collected an All-Ireland medal following the 2-08 to 0-12 victory.
+He scored a point from play and collected an All-Ireland medal following the 2–08 to 0–12 victory.

+Murphy lined out at centre-back with Glenmore team, won the 2021 Kilkenny Intermediate Hurling Championship.
+Gaining promotion back to the Kilkenny Senior hurling championship.